 The Iowa Articles require a majority of the Iowa Board, and any committee thereof, to be directors ("Independent Directors") who are unaffiliated, directly, or indirectly, with the Advisor (as defined therein).
-Each year the Iowa Company is required to retain, for a term of up to one year, an Advisor to

-Company's expenses and borrowings, limiting or prohibiting the Iowa Company's ability to invest in certain assets, including unimproved real estate, and prohibiting the Iowa Company from issuing certain securities, including warrants or options to purchase shares of its Common Stock.
+Each year the Iowa Company is required to retain, for a term of up to one year, an Advisor to manage the day-to-day business affairs of the Iowa Company in lieu of officers of the Iowa Company.
+The Iowa Board is required to evaluate the performance of the Advisor each year prior to entering into or renewing an agreement with the Advisor.
+The Independent Directors are required to supervise the Advisor and evaluate its compensation in relation to the services it performs for the Iowa Company.
+In addition, the Iowa Articles contain provisions limiting the Iowa Company's expenses and borrowings, limiting or prohibiting the Iowa Company's ability to invest in certain assets, including unimproved real estate, and prohibiting the Iowa Company from issuing certain securities, including warrants or options to purchase shares of its Common Stock.
 The Maryland Articles contain none of these requirements and limitations.
 However, it is currently anticipated that the Maryland Company will retain an advisor in lieu of officers of the Maryland Company.